 The liquid is most commonly either water, milk, heavy cream, or (occasionally) lemon juice.

 But what separates the two is their consistency and set.
 Icings are thicker than glazes, and set firmer when left out to dry.
-They’ll also leave a more opaque look when dry (think of icing decorated gingerbread cookies!).
-Glazes do also set when left to dry, but they leave a clearer finish that’s a bit more sticky and crackly (think of glazed donuts!).
+They'll also leave a more opaque look when dry (think of icing decorated gingerbread cookies!).
+Glazes do also set when left to dry, but they leave a clearer, see through finish that's a bit more sticky and crackly (think of glazed donuts!).

 Choosing whether you use water, milk, heavy cream, or lemon juice depends on the recipe you're making, and what you have available.